MICHAEL PARKER & SUSAN PARKER'S

 While still teaching, Michael asked her if she wanted to try writing a play together.
 She immediately jumped at the opportunity, and since then her involvement in theatre is one of co-writing plays instead of acting in them.
 When she first started, she realized she had a lot of wonderful ideas for characters and plots, but was clueless on how to write effective dialogue.
 She will forever be thankful for Michael's patience and direction.

 Susan's first play, co-authored with Michael was, SIN, SEX, & The CIA, in 2006, which including co-directing its world premier.
 She describes that experience as "An extremely terrific opportunity to learn how to become a better playwright."
-Since then, they have written, SEX PLEASE WE'RE SIXTY, WHAT IS SUSAN'S SECRET, SEX PLEASE WE'RE SIXTY the MUSICAL, (Music by her son-in-law Bobby Brader) MONEY MATTERS, LOVE, LIES & the DOCTOR'S DILEMMA and their latest, SANDY TOES & SALTY KISSES.
-As the plays became more and more successful, Susan decided that after 24 years of teaching elementary school, it was time to retire, but she is never bored.
-She loves workng side-by-side creating new plays with her husband, and best friend, Michael.
+Since then, they have written, SEX PLEASE WE'RE SIXTY, WHAT IS SUSAN'S SECRET, SEX PLEASE WE'RE SIXTY the MUSICAL, MONEY MATTERS, LOVE, LIES & the DOCTOR'S DILEMMA and their latest, SANDY TOES & SALTY KISSES.
+Although Michael is now writing plays in heaven, Susan is proudly and passionately continuing their work bringing laughter to audiences all over the world.